mssfoobar/docs/docs/40_modules/94_ian/Getting Started/Frontend Setup/02_installation.md

 # Installation Guide
 This section assumes that you will be using our SSE Client to handle real-time updates with the IAN components, and have successfuly went through the [prerequisites](./01_prerequisites.md) section.
 It also assumes that you are using web base.

-# Installing the SSE Client
+## 1. Installing the SSE Client
-There are 2 ways of installing the SSE Client, one via the CLI, and the second via package.json.
+There are 2 ways of installing the SSE Client: via the CLI (command line interface) or via package.json.

 ### Command Line Interface
 ```